Po-Hsuan-Huang/Deep-Gaze-2/README.md

 The paper pretrained the readout module with SALICON dataset with 10 fold cross-validation, then fine-tune it with MIT300 dataset to prevent overfitting.

-In this implementation we pretrained the network with SALICON dataset
+In this implementation we pretrained the network with SALICON dataset.
+The implementation also utilizes tf.distribute.MirrorStrategy() to do multi-GPU training.

 ### Evaluation

 In this implemetnation we only evaluate with sAUC, Judd-AUC, Borji-AUC, NSS, CC, and IG.
 The evaluation metrics are from other source,and they are #not verified#.

+### Dependency

+Tensorflow-gpu 2.6.0